hashim2/ActiveDirectoryLab/README.md

 ## Overview

-Hands-on setup of an Active Directory environment using Oracle VirtualBox.
+This repository walks through the setup of an Active Directory home lab using Oracle VirtualBox.
+The lab covers installing Active Directory Domain Services, creating a domain, managing users and organizational units, and joining client machines to the domain.

-Covers installing AD DS, configuring domain services, managing users and OUs, and joining client machines to the domain.
+Completing this lab provides hands-on experience with Windows networking and AD management, reinforcing practical IT skills in a controlled environment.

 ---